 Short Answer

-Both the model and the market expect 1 Democrat and 1 Republican to advance from the California Governor primary, with no compelling evidence of mispricing.
+Both the model and the market expect 1 Democrat and 1 Republican to advance from the California Governor primary in 2026, with no compelling evidence of mispricing.

 1. Executive Verdict